 What specific steps do you use to help your customers find the best home loan for them?

-When doing a home purchase or refinance pre-approval, I always ask the clients what THEIR goals are.
-I am there to offer them options, but those options must lead them to their goals.
-It’s their loan and their monthly payment, so it should be a decision that is right for them, and not just what I think they should do.
+When helping a client with a new home purchase or refinance pre-approval, I always ask the clients what THEIR goals are.
+I am here to offer them options, but those options must lead them to their goals.
+It's their loan and their monthly payment, so it should be a decision that is right for them, and not just what I think they should do.
 I always offer to give them multiple loan options, and we sit down and go through them and have a discussion on which option best fits their needs.
 This way the client truly understands the loan they are taking out and the reasons why.

 What advice would you give new or first time home buyers?